tellor-io/autoTasks/README.md

 ## Sentinels

-Through [Open Zeppelin Defender](https://defender.openzeppelin.com/#/sentinel), create a sentinel that watches the ```submitValue``` function on the TellorFlex contract.
-Connect each sentinel to a discord server through a webhook.
+These scipts utilize a sentinel that watches the ```submitValue``` function on the TellorFlex contract.
+Each sentinel is connected to a discord webhook.

 Sentinel notifications can be customized using limited markdown syntax, as shown in the [OpenZeppelin docs](https://docs.openzeppelin.com/defender/sentinel#customizing-notification-messages).
-The metadata used in ```decodingForSentinelTemplate.md ``` and ```dvmTemplate.md``` is defined in their respective autotasks.
+Metadata is created by each autotask, and pushed to discord through each sentinel.

 ## Autotasks